alliancecan/driconnect/driconnect/content/program.en.md

             Grace Fishbein, Training Coordinator, ACENET
           </p>
           <p>
-            Join Marie-Hélène, Nick, and Ryan as they discuss collaborative strategies and operational synergies in DRI training.
+            Join Marie-Hélène, Nick, Ryan, and Grace as they discuss collaborative strategies and operational synergies in DRI training.
 Together, they will uncover shared challenges, identify opportunities, and explore the possibility of a unified approach to training.
           </p>